-The food truck industry has seen rapid growth over the past decade, going from a $534 million market in 2012 to a $1.2 billion market in 2022.
-And this isn’t a huge surprise when you consider a food truck’s lower costs of opening and smaller staffing requirements.
+The food truck market has more than doubled over the past decade, going from a $660.5 million industry in 2012 to a $1.5 billion one in 2022.
+This isn’t a big surprise when you consider a food truck’s typically lower costs of opening and smaller staffing requirements.

-If you’re looking to join the ranks of food truck owners, here are the important steps you may need to take to make your new business a success.
+If you need advice on how to start a food truck, we’re here to help.
+Here are the important steps you may need to take to make your new business a success.*

 A food truck may be fun, but it’s still a business.
 So before you dive in, you must have a clear business plan.

-A business plan will act as a roadmap and help you explore the financial viability of your truck—before you invest your time and money.
+A business plan will act as a roadmap and help you explore the financial viability of your truck—before you invest your time and money in the venture.

 The plan should start with a market analysis.
 What other food trucks are there in your area?
 What are their price points?
 Is there another truck that offers the same type of food that you plan to serve?
 And if so, is the market large enough to accommodate them both?

-Another important part of the business plan is a marketing strategy.
-How do you plan to get customers?
+Another important part of the business plan is a marketing strategy, which we will discuss in more detail shortly.
 Social media, local press, influencer marketing, pop-up events, and traditional media can all be part of the marketing plan for your truck.

 2. Calculate Startup Costs

 Along with the costs of operating the truck, consider other costs involved in running your business.
-For example, if you want to bake your own bread, you might not want to do that in the cramped quarters of your truck.
-That may require that you rent space in a commissary kitchen, rather than complete prep work in your unlicensed home kitchen.
+For example, most cities prohibit food trucks from doing food prep in their trucks.
+So you may need to rent space in a commissary kitchen.

 If you need to get outside financing for your startup, don’t forget to factor in those monthly loan payments (plus interest!) in your financial planning.